 On a cookie sheet with parchment paper, form a large cookie dough log so it is almost the length of the pan, it should be about 13 x 3 inches.

-Store in a cool dry place or in an airtight container.
+Store in a cool dry place or in an airtight container for up to 7 days.

 Gluten Free – Use gluten free oats.
-Replace the organic all purpose flour with 205 grams (1 1/4 cups + 1 Tablespoon) Namaste Organic Perfect Flour Blend.
+Replace the organic all purpose flour with 205 grams (1 1/4 cups plus 1 tablespoon) Namaste Organic Perfect Flour Blend.

-High Altitude – Bake at 350 degrees for 30 minutes or until the middle looks set but not completely done, then remove and let rest for 10 minutes.
+High Altitude – Bake at 350°F for 30 minutes or until the middle looks set but not completely done, then remove and let rest for 10 minutes.
 Cut, bake again for 15 minutes.